Research

 Towards a recipe for the deep Earth

 The lower mantle is the largest geochemical reservoir in the Earth’s interior.
 It controls the style of mantle convection and, through it, the long-term evolution of our planet.
 Constraining the composition and structure of Earth’s lower mantle, however, remains a scientific challenge that requires cross-disciplinary efforts.
-During my PhD, I have searched for the chemical and rheological recipe of Earth’s lower mantle through numerical models of long-term mantle convection and integration with interdisciplinary observations of the deep Earth.

 Earth’s lower mantle’s main constituents are the strong mineral Bridgmanite (~80%) and the weaker Ferropericlase (~20%).
 The viscosity of such a multiphase rock depends on the modal abundance of weak versus strong minerals as well as the fabric of the rock.
 Using geodynamic models with a newly implemented strain-weakening (SW) rheology, we study the effect of strain-weakening rheology on global-scale mantle convection.
 We find that SW rheology particularly influences mantle flow patterns, thermochemical pile stability, and the features of mantle plumes.
 We ultimately propose that weakened plumes could explain the long-known discrepancy between expected and observed thermal anomalies of deep-seated mantle plumes on Earth.